CodeForPhilly/paws-data-pipeline/src/server/rfm_funcs/scoring.md

  );
  ```

 The values for the bins are calculated in `rfm_funcs/create_bins.py`,  which uses `https://pypi.org/project/jenkspy/` to split the R, F, and M data into quintiles.
-Recalculating the bins should be a fairly rare event, necessitated by a significant shift in donations.
+Recalculating the bins should be a fairly rare event, necessitated by a significant shift in donations or focus.
+Can we calculate a quality metric that might suggest when the bins should be recalculated?

-*Note: The code for this in master does not appear to be the latest.
+Note: *The code for this in master may not be the latest.
 We need to find and merge that branch*

 ## Generating RFM scores

+Refer to `server/rfm_funcs/create_scores.py`.

+`create_scores()` loads donations data from the DB into a pandas dataframe.
+It then loads the rfm bin edges from the db into a dictionary `rfm_dict`.

+### Recency

+`create_scores()` determines the last donation date of the set `max_close_date`, then builds the `days` array of the difference between the last donation date and the actual donation date.

+`gprouped_past_year` contains the days since last donation for each matching_id.
+(Where is it limited to a year?)
+The recency bins run in reverse, so the maximum days+1 value has to be appended to the recency bin to create the final bin edge for the oldest donation/lowest R score.
+(What's happening with the 'cut')?

+### Frequency

+### Monetary

+$ amounts are binned and then the F+M scores are merged. (averaged?)

+The R,F,M scores are combined and then written to the DB, linked to each donor by the matching_id.